-City of Milwaukee is the largest city in the State of Wisconsin, the 31st most populous city in the United States and is located on the southwestern shore of Lake Michigan.
+That exactly was the idea of Milwaukee Continuum of Care (CoC) and the State of Wisconsin.
+The City of Milwaukee, the largest city in the State of Wisconsin, is the 31st most populous city in the United States.
 On any given day there are more than 1,500 homeless men, women, and families in the Milwaukee area.
-Milwaukee Continuum of Care (CoC) and the State of Wisconsin decided to measure progress toward ending homelessness and identifying unmet needs of the homeless through the bi-annual Point In Time Count*.
-This survey would capture the number of individuals who are homeless and living in Emergency Shelters, Safe Havens, and Transitional Housing as well as persons on the street of another place not meant for human habitation.
+Because of that, they decided to measure progress toward ending homelessness and identifying unmet needs of the homeless through the bi-annual Point in Time Count.
+This survey would capture the number of individuals who are homeless and living in emergency shelters, safe havens, and transitional housing as well as persons on the street or another place unfit for human habitation.

-- real time data collection based on a custom form specified for City of Milwaukee’s project
+- a need for real-time data collection based on a custom form specified for City of Milwaukee’s project

-- possibility of having multiple users collecting data simultaneously
+- a possibility of having multiple users collecting data simultaneously

-- upload and use previously obtained data in different vector and raster formats
+- to be able to upload and use previously obtained data in different vector and raster formats

-- review and edit existing data from the field and office
+- to have a tool for reviewing and editing of existing data from both field and office

-- make custom maps to use in field data collection as well as in office analysis
+- to enable the production of custom maps used in field data collection as well as in office analysis

-- export all the data in different formats and continue using the data in different Desktop solutions
+- to have a tool for exporting all the data in different formats and using it later on in different desktop solutions